Limited-Trust in Social Network Games: Numerical Studies

 \section{Numerical Studies}

-In this section we empirically examine the relationship between network position and trust level $\delta$ in realistic social networks.
+In this section, we empirically examine the relationship between network position and trust level $\delta$ in realistic social networks.
 We will study Zachary's Karate Club network from \cite{zachary1977}, as well as the ego-Facebook network curated by SNAP \cite{snapnets}.
-The karate club network is visually represented in Figure \ref{fig_zkc_graph}.
+The network is a social network representing friendships in a university karate club studied by Wayne Zachary from 1970-72, and is commonly employed as an example of a real-world social network with a community structure.
+It is visually represented in Figure \ref{fig_zkc_graph}.
 We will consider separately when $\delta_{-i}$ is known and unknown for agent $i$ in each network.
-When agent $i$ determines which of its neighbors $j\in N_i^1$ to issue invitations to, $u_i(\theta_{ij})$ is estimated as the mean of $i$'s utility in 1000 games drawn independently and identically at random from $\mathcal{A}_{ij},\mathcal{B}_{ij}$ with $\delta_i$, $\delta_j$.
+When agent $i$ determines which of its neighbors $j\in N_i^1$ to issue invitations to, $u_i(\theta_{ij})$ is estimated as the mean of $i$'s utility in 1000 games drawn iid at random from $\mathcal{A}_{ij},\mathcal{B}_{ij}$ with $\delta_i$, $\delta_j$.
 We will confine our attention to distributions where $u_j(\theta_{ij})\geq 0$, so that all invitations will be accepted.

+In addition to the two networks mentioned above, we conduct numerical studies on five other networks from the Konect \cite{konect} network collection.
+We have omitted them from the main paper due to space constraints, but the results reinforce the conclusions we reach here and can be viewed in the appendices of our e-companion \cite{murray2021trust}.